Directed by Ed Bianchi | Written by Tom Palmer | 43 min

 8.4 / 10

-However, the duo of “Ladies Room” and “Marriage of Figaro” coming at this early stage in the series might be enough to freeze you out.
+However, the duo of “Ladies Room” and “Marriage of Figaro” coming at this early stage in the series might cause some initial apprehension.
 Much like its predecessor, this is another episode where nothing much happens.
-And even though Mad Men will eventually stake its reputation on making masterpieces out of inconsequentialities, it has yet to be earned.
+And even though Mad Men will eventually stake its reputation on making masterpieces out of inconsequentialities, its status has yet to be earned.

-For instance, preparing for his daughter’s birthday party shows him to be a beer-drinkin’, T-shirt wearin’ everyman.
+Actor Jon Hamm has turned Don Draper into the most interesting man in the world.
+For instance, preparing for his daughter’s birthday party shows him to be a beer-drinkin’, T-shirt-wearin’ everyman.
 But skipping the celebration and coming home piss-drunk with an apology puppy makes him an early candidate for Worst Dad of the Year.

 The most intriguing scene of the episode is right at the beginning, when a stranger on the morning train seems to recognize Don as someone named Dick Whitman.
-For the first time in the show’s run, questions are being raised: What’s the deal with Don’s past?
+For the first time, Mad Men is raising questions: What’s the deal with Don’s past?
 Who is Dick Whitman?
-The stakes are being raised ever so slightly.
-I mean, something is happening, kind of.

-Yet the rest of the episode focuses on low interest, like Pete Campbell’s return from his honeymoon, or the newly-divorced single-mother moving in down the street.
-Pete remains a babyfaced baboon’s ass, sneering and brown-nosing his way through the office.
-And the gossip of suburban housewives is never interesting, even for suburban housewives.
+Yet the rest of the episode focuses on low-interest stakes, like Pete Campbell’s return from his honeymoon, or the newly-divorced single-mother who has moved in down the street.
+These things simply aren’t that compelling: Pete is a babyfaced baboon’s ass, and the gossip of suburban housewives isn’t even interesting to suburban housewives.

-This type of humdrum Mad Men episode is not a rare occurrence.
+This type of humdrum Mad Men episode will be executed with much more precision once the show gets going.
 Nevertheless, “Marriage of Figaro” is one of the least memorable in the show’s entire run.
 Luckily, the energy will pick up now that these placeholders are out of the way.

 Mergers & Acquisitions

 - The biggest theme established is Don’s increasing world-weariness.
 Here’s a man who seemingly has it all but doesn’t know what he wants.
-Comparable to The Sopranos, creator Matthew Weiner wants his audience to ask, “Is Don a good person?”
+Comparable to David Chase and The Sopranos, creator Matthew Weiner wants his Mad Men audience to ask, “Is Don a good person?”
 And, even more significant: “Can Don change?”